SequAna-Ukon/VTK_CF/README.md

-# Advanced Technologies for the Life Sciences (VTK2023): Bioinformatics Practical
+# Advanced Technologies for the Life Sciences (VTK): Bioinformatics Practical
 This markdown document will cover all aspects of the bioinformatics practical related to the 2023 VTK Advanced Technologies for the Life Sciences.